Frequently asked questions

 - All boolean operations (even between volumes) will preserve vertex color.
 Resample will now preserve color in almost all cases.
 This is accomplished by re-projecting the color.

-FBX Import/Export supported with vertex color.
+FBX Import/Export is supported with vertex color.
 Vertex weight map painting may be exported as a .lwo scene.
 Any layer may be used for this.
 You may choose between 0..1 or 1..1 mapping.

 Now both .obj and .lwo imported and exported models support vertex colors.